Jan91/astromodels/doc/Quick_start.rst

 In this quick tutorial we will learn how to create a simple model with one point source, with a power law spectrum.
 You can of course use any function instead of the power law.
-Use "list\_models()" to obtain a list of available models.
+Use "list\_functions()" to obtain a list of available models.

 Let's define the model: